nus-cs2113-AY2223S1/tp/docs/team/nvknow.md

 **Contributions to team-based tasks**

-- Serving as a team leader
+- Served as a team leader
-- Deciding on weekly meetings and task assignments
+- Initiated and held weekly meetings
+- Assigned weekly tasks to each group member
-- Maintaining the issue tracker
+- Maintained the issue tracker
-- Maintaining the milestone
+- Maintained the milestones
 - Release management
 - Opened pull request from team repo to module repo
-- Carried some Some-test on the deliverable
+- Carried some Smoke-test on the deliverable
+- Set up category tags to issues
+- Fixed bugs related to employee received in the PE-D

 **Mentoring contributions**

-- Helping team members to fix format errors checked by Gradle
+- Helped team members to fix format errors checked by Gradle

 **Contributions beyond the project team**

 - Reviewed the pull requests of another team: [CS2113-T17-3](https://github.com/nus-cs2113-AY2223S1/tp/pull/10)
-- Reported more than 10 bugs in the PE-D Dry Run: [CS2113T-W11-1](https://github.com/nvknow/ped/issues)
+- Reported more than 10 bugs in the PE-D: [CS2113T-W11-1](https://github.com/nvknow/ped/issues)